-- 54. The stewardship agreements to which Syngenta Biotech referred were later used between some growers and Syngenta Seeds, but were often sent after planting. - 55.
+- 52. The stewardship agreements to which Syngenta Biotech referred were later used between growers and Syngenta Seeds. - 53.
 In December 2009, based on its review of the MIR162 Deregulation Petition, APHIS prepared a Draft Environmental Assessment that parroted what Syngenta Biotech had represented in the MIR162 Deregulation Petition: